 NOTE: For Application Name to populate and be available for consumption when building policy, you must assign a tag to the application in AWS using the following format:

-An application can be identified by its IP Address or Fully Qualified domain name (hostname) or groups of Applications can be identified by the Subnet IP they can be reached at.
-Fill out the mandatory fields such as Application Name, Onboard by, Site Name, FQDN/IP Address or Subnet Group, and ports.
-Optionally, you can specify which Asset Group, a policy construct we will go over later in this document, this application should be a part of.
+On-Premise applications can be statically onboarded so that they can be referenced during policy creation.
+An application can be identified by its IP Address or Fully Qualified domain name (hostname) or groups of Applications can be identified by the Subnet IP they can be reached on.
+Fill out the mandatory fields such as Application Name, Onboard by, Site Name or Edge Node, FQDN/IP Address or Subnet Group, and ports.

 Elisity Cloud Control Center has access to a continuously updating catalogue of thousands of devices.
 If you connect an OT/IoT/IoMT device to the network, through several network layer mechanisms and catalogue mapping, Elisity can dynamically discover what the device is, the manufacturer of the device, the device type, and other metadata that can then be referenced during policy creation.